-After leaving the hustle and bustle of the city of Bangkok we came back down to a part of Phuket we visited 18 months ago.
+After leaving the hustle and bustle of the city of Bangkok, Thailand we came back down to a part of Phuket we visited 18 months ago.
 While on a mission to visit Soi Dog Foundation, we decided to stay nearby in Nai Yang Beach meaning we were staying near the airport.
 This time we were drawn to the beauty of the beaches within Sirinat National Park.

 Sirinat National Park is located on the northwestern coast of Phuket Island, famous for its pine-fringed beaches.
 The Sirinat National park is a place that is protected and looked after to ensure the natural habitants can continue to live there peacefully.

 There are 3 main beaches located in the park Nai Yang, Nai Thon and Mai Khao.
 Mai Khao is famous for its nesting turtles including leatherbacks and hawksbills.
 Within the park, you will also find coral reefs clustering in the waters offshore.

 The purpose of the national park is to protect the natural habitats of mole crabs, nesting turtles and seashells.
 They are also working on preserving the forests within the park to save plant life and wild animals.
 Sirinat National Park is actually one of the smallest national parks in the country but nowhere near less important.
 The park itself is thin on the ground in terms of activities.
 It is much more of a place to sit and relax on the stunning white sand and swim in the crystal blue water.

 How Much Does It Cost To Enter Sirinat National Park?

 Like many national parks, there is an entry fee, this one is no different.
 While we walked from our hostel to the beach we were able to walk right onto the beach on the other side of the border of the park and along the beach.
 We then left the beach to find a cafe located on the outskirts of the national park, when leaving this was no issue but returning we were asked to pay an entry fee.